 So this task involves locking yourself in a room with all your gear and getting to learn everything from the ground up.
 No more excuses for not knowing what that weird looking button on the back of your Mark III is – it’s time to learn everything.

 Oh, and if you’re a gear hoarder, make sure you have a room large enough to contain all your gear before you lock yourself in!

 12. Put Some Footage on Pond5 and Get Paid For It

-Pond5 is a stock video site where you can buy video footage, music, sound effects, After Effects templates and 3D models for use in your commercial or hobbyist projects.
+Pond5 is a stock video site where you can buy video footage, music, sound effects,

 You can also sell your own media through Pond5 by uploading your copyrighted material to the site.
 You stand to earn 50% on each sale, which is pretty good considering this is money for footage you already have.
 The best thing about a site like Pond5 is that it has a ready-made audience of 100,000s per month who are visiting the site looking for stock video.